If you find this software useful, please consider making a donation to help us continue to provide and support quality products like this.

 - 3D models can be selected and positioned by touch events and gestures, allowing intuitive user interaction with the objects in the 3D world.

-- 3D models can include animation sequences, with full or fractional animation.
+- 3D models can include animation sequences, with full or fractional animation, in multiple tracks.
+Animation tracks can be blended together, and cross-fading actions can be used to smoothly transition between tracks.

 - 3D model objects can be arranged in sophisticated structural assemblies, allowing child objects to be moved and oriented relative to their parent structure.